bradwood/yappt/README.md

 ## Contributions...

 ...are welcome.
-Fork, tweak, PR... etc
+Fork, tweak, merge request, etc...
+But please do this on [GitLab](https://gitlab.com/bradwood/yappt) and nowhere else -- thanks!

 ## Licence